Parrish teen doing a good deed mistaken for a package thief

 “I rang the doorbell a couple times, I read the sign it told me to leave the box inside the little screen door so I opened the screen door to see if it was unlocked and it was unlocked and I put it in there and I didn’t think anything of it,” said John.

-Anis John tells us the next time this happens, he will definitely leave a note with the package.
+John says the next time this happens, he will definitely leave a note with the package.

 Copyright 2019 WWSB.
 All rights reserved.